Work With Us

 - Collaborate with partners on workshops and conference, sometimes serving as lead manager, other times providing logistical support for partners’ leadership

-- In collaboration with the entire Education and Outreach staff, NMCEWL staff, and communications team, coordinate communications for the program including newsletters, social media, press opportunities, and documentation
+- In collaboration with the entire Education and Outreach team and Communications team, coordinate communications for the program including newsletters, social media, press opportunities, and documentation

-- Represent Quivira, Quivira’s Education and Outreach Program, and NMCEWL at relevant events in the community and by actively seeking opportunities to present to relevant conferences
+- Represent Quivira, Quivira’s Education and Outreach Program at relevant events in the community and by actively seeking opportunities to present to relevant conferences

 - Regularly travel to and from workshop sites throughout New Mexico and Colorado

-- Passion for developing and supporting a land based education program and for building meaningful relationships with diversities of people
+- Passion for developing, administering and supporting educational programming for producers and other land stewards, and for building meaningful relationships with diverse people

 - Sense of humor, flexibility, willingness to do what needs to get done